wharfkit/website/src/lib/docs/Antelope/ABI.md

 An [Action](#) can also be decoded using the [Serializer](#), where you will pass:

 - the `abi`
-- the `type` which is the name of the action as defined in the ABI
+- the `type`, which is the name of the action as defined in the ABI
 - the `data` as the raw hex value

 ```ts